 You can also just put the saute pan in the oven if it is oven proof and you are not worried about a pretty display on the table later.

 The internal temperature should be 165 º F in the thickest part of the chicken.
 Testing with a meat thermometer is the only sure fire way to make sure it is done.

 Don’t you just love the golden brown color?
 Those spicy bits are beckoning me with a promise of a really tasty flavor.
 Can’t wait to dig in!

-Taking a bite of this baked crusted chicken
+Taking a bite of this Paleo baked chicken breasts

 This herb baked chicken breast is so moist and tender.
 The special herb blend gives the outer part of the chicken such flavor.
 You won’t believe there is no skin!